 The task for this section is for you and your team members to build a 1/4″ scale model of one of your plans that was first sketched out and then designed in floorplanner.

-Now is when you’ll be working on a team of 2 to 3 students to build a scale model of just ONE of your plans.
+Your team task is to build a scale model of just ONE of your plans.
 Show and discuss with your team members your Floorplanner designs.
-Choose one of the plans to make a scale model and go on to the next step
+Choose one of the plans to make a scale model and go on to the next step.
+Here are some suggestions:

 Step B: Measuring for the base of the model

 Watch the movie “2 Cutting the base of the model” .
 On floorplanner, get measurements of the overall ‘footprint’ – Length and Width of the plan you’re going to make.
 Take these dimensions to the teacher to have the ‘base’ cut out for you.
 When you get the base, make sure you store it in the class storage cabinet.

 Each team member should watch the movie and complete drawing the lines 1 through 5 into your composition book using 1/4″ scale (just like they do in the movie).
 This is a graded activity.
 Check each other’s work and then ALL TEAM members come up together to be graded by the teacher.